 \section{Multivariate time series models}

 The main idea for modeling univariate times series is similar to the one used to define generalized error models \citep{Du:2016} in the continuous case.
 In fact, for a time series $X_t$, a generalized error model assumes the existence of a series of random mappings $H_t$ so that $ \ve_{t} = H_{t}(X_t)$ are i.i.d. with common continuous margin $F$, and the $\ve_t$ can be called ``innovations''.
 Here, $H_t$ is a $\cF_{t-1}$-measurable function, where $\cF_{t-1}$ contains information about the past values $X_{t-1},\ldots$, and potentially information about exogenous variables.
-Note that generalized error models contain stochastic volatility models as special cases, where $H_t(y) = \frac{y-\mu_t}{\sigma_t}$, $\mu_t$ and $\sigma_t^2$ being respectively the conditional mean and the conditional variance given $\cF_{t-1}$.
-Other interesting examples include the setting proposed by \cite{Bai:2003}, where $G_t(y)=P(X_t\le y|\cF_{t-1})$.
+Note that generalized error models contain stochastic volatility models as special cases, where $H_t(y) = \frac{y-\mu_t}{\sigma_t}$, $\mu_t$ and $\sigma_t^2$ are, respectively, the conditional mean and the conditional variance given $\cF_{t-1}$.
+Other interesting examples include the setting proposed by \cite{Bai:2003}, where $G_t(y)=P(X_t\le y|\cF_{t-1})$ is a measurable mapping not depending on $X_t$, so $\epsilon_t=G_t(X_t)$ is well defined and has a uniform distribution.
+In fact, for $u\in (0,1)$, $P\{G_t(X_t)\le u|\cF_{t-1}\} = P\left\{ X_t \le G_t^{-1}(u) |\cF_{t-1}\right\} = G_t\circ G_t^{-1}(u)=u$ if $G_t$ is continuous.
 In this case, $F=D$, where $D$ is the uniform distribution function.
 These models are particularly well suited for regime-switching models where there is no natural innovations, and include the previous models by taking $G_t = F\circ H_t$.